 Student athletes are also subject to the Department of Intercollegiate Athletics conduct requirements found in team rules, Athletic Department and NCAA policies, and the Student-Athlete Code of Conduct.
 The Director of Athletics, or designee, will coordinate the Student-Athlete Code of Conduct for alleged violation of departmental conduct requirements and may impose sanctions related to a student’s participation in intercollegiate athletics.

-The Director of Athletics will refer allegations of violations of the University’s Code of Conduct to the Associate Director of Community Standards for processing under the Code of Conduct.
-Additional University sanctions by the Associate Director of Community Standards may be in addition to, or in lieu of, the process outlined in the Student-Athlete Code of Conduct.
+The Director of Athletics will refer allegations of violations of the University’s Code of Conduct to the Office of Community Standards for processing under the Code of Conduct.
+Additional University sanctions by the Office of Community Standards may be in addition to, or in lieu of, the process outlined in the Student-Athlete Code of Conduct.

 Regulations are available online at: https://gogriz.com/sports/2015/3/3/GEN_2014010118.aspx